Understanding the Least Common Multiple (LCM) of 4 and 10: A thorough look

 1. Listing Multiples Method:

-We're talking about a straightforward method, particularly useful for smaller numbers.
-We simply list the multiples of each number until we find the smallest common multiple Most people skip this — try not to..
+This is a straightforward method, particularly useful for smaller numbers.
+We simply list the multiples of each number until we find the smallest common multiple Easy to understand, harder to ignore..

 - Multiples of 4: 4, 8, 12, 16, 20, 24, 28, 32...